gtod/postgres-json/doc/beginners.md

 (28.8 14 "Fred" YASON:TRUE YASON:FALSE :NULL)
 ```

-You are free to make your own Internet searches and then choices about
-which JSON library to use because the Postgres-JSON backend **does not
-care** --- *it expects to be given a JSON string, which it stores in a
-Postgres column of type `jsonb` and when requested it returns that
-same JSON string*.
+Postgres-JSON is agnostic about your choice of JSON library because it
+is JSON strings that go into the Postgres backend, and JSON strings
+that come out.

 How your lisp objects are converted (or "serialized") into JSON
 strings (often called *to-json*) and how those JSON strings are then
 parsed or "deserialized" (*from-json*) back into Common Lisp objects
 is the job of your fine JSON library.

-And it should now be clear that an arbitrary Common Lisp object such
+It should now be clear that a more esoteric Common Lisp object such as
-as a symbol or a keyword or a function etc. can't be directly
+a symbol, a function or a CLOS object can't be directly serialized to
-serialized to JSON.
-It would first need to be shoehorned into an
+JSON.
+It would first need to be shoehorned into an *object* or
-*object* or *array* or *string* or *number* or `true` or `false` or
+*array* or *string* or *number* or `true` or `false` or `null` (that's
-`null` (that's the entire list of possibilities, JSON is simple).
+the entire list of possibilities, JSON is simple).

 I tend to use Common Lisp hash tables for JSON objects and Common Lisp
 vectors for JSON arrays.
 The unreadability of the Common Lisp hash